Backfeed/dao-delegation/README.md

         theDelegator.delegate(amount_of_tokens)

-1. Now you can vote by calling the `vote` function on the delegator contract (exactly as you would vote in the DAO)
+1. Optionally you can vote by calling the `vote` function on the delegator contract (exactly as you would vote in the DAO)

         theDelegator.vote(_proposalID, _supportsProposal)

-    the Delegator contract will then register your vote internally, the Delegator will only vote in the DAO itself when certain conditions are met (in this contract, if the majority of the token holders that delegated their vote to this contract voted yes/no)
+    the Delegator contract will then register your vote internally,

+    In the current example contract, the VoteDelegator will only vote in the DAO itself when the majority of the token holders that delegated their vote to this contract voted yes/no).

 1. If you want to remove your delegation and have your DAO tokens back, call: